chrisenz/Analog-Circuit-Design/README.md

 ```
 in the first cell of the notebook.

+Of course to run the notebook you need to have Quarto and Python installed on your computer.
 ## SC-Circuits

 * [AC simulation of switched-capacitor circuits using a standard Spice simulator such as LTSpice or ngspice.](/Simulation%20of%20SC%20Circuits/) ([pdf](/Simulation%20of%20SC%20Circuits/SCC_simulation.pdf))